-- When it comes to appearance, it is available in smooth and hammered finish.
-Though hammered finish make it look handcrafted but it might be machine made.
-So don’t base your decision on that as it is not indicator of superior quality.
+- When it comes to appearance, it is available in a smooth and hammered finish.
+Though hammered finish makes it look handcrafted it might be machine-made.
+So don’t base your decision on that as it is not an indicator of superior quality.

-- Choose cookware which is lined from inside with tin or steel.
+- Choose cookware that is lined from inside with tin or steel.
 For tin lined products, it may be required to get the new tin lining after some time as it disappears after some time.
-However, stainless steel lining is long lasting.
-But at the same time, cookware which is steel lined is expensive as compare to that which is tin lined
+However, the stainless steel lining is long-lasting.
+But at the same time, cookware which is steel lined is expensive as compared to that which is tin lined

 A Guide to the Best Material for Pots and Pans